 I don’t know about you, but doesn’t that sound a bit like… possession?

 Slughorn tells Tom that the subject of Horcruxes was already banned, and had been purged from the Hogwarts Library by the time Tom asked about it some five years after Albus delivered a Hogwarts letter to a child in a London orphanage.
-He attributes Albus as being the person responsible for this policy.
+He attributes Albus as being the person responsible for this act of censorship.
 He comments that Albus had been particularly fierce on the subject.
 Slughorn doesn’t, however, tell us precicely when this campaign of Albus’s was conducted.
 Nor whether this purge was limited only to the subject of Horcruxes.
 Horcruxes was just the topic which Tom had asked about.

 Perhaps I’m not giving Albus due credit.
 If he was aware that possession is an inherant component of various particularly unsavory magical practices — not necessarily just limited to Horcrux creation — and knowing that Hogwarts was soon to be hosting a student with an alleged talent for that particular skill, maybe he really *did* try do something in an attempt to limit the potential opprtunity for damage.